Separating from your spouse or partner

 You only need a separation order if one of you does not want to separate, though you can choose to apply for one together if you both agree.

 If you want to separate and your partner doesn’t, you need to file an application with the Family Court.
 Your partner can then choose whether or not to defend the application.
 If they do, you’ll both have to attend a hearing in front of a judge at the Family Court.

 If your partner has applied for a separation order and you do not want to separate, you can choose to defend the application.
 You usually have to do this within 21 days if you’re in New Zealand, 30 days if you’re in Australia, or 50 days if you live somewhere else.

 Splitting shared property

 If you’ve been married, had a civil union, or lived together for more than 3 years, any property you and your partner own will be shared equally between you.

-Relationship property generally covers things that have financial value (eg insurance payouts, superannuation) and debts.
+Relationship property generally covers things that have financial value (such as insurance payouts, superannuation) and debts.